LucidumInc/lucidum-deployment-seed/README.md

 `x_account_assume_role.sh` will allow the creation of roles accross multiple AWS accounts in batch mode.
 This script will iterate thru a list of AWS CLI profiles, and execute the necessary Terraform (default) or Cloudformation in each subaccount.

 `x_account_assume_role.sh` will execute in Terraform mode by default.
 If Cloudformation mode is prefered, add the `cloudformation` argument to the script, such as: `bash x_account_assume_role.sh cloudformation`.
-NOTE: Cloudformation does not cleanly cleanup on failures, so may need to clean up cfn stacks in subaccounts on failures, such as erroneous TRUST_ACCOUNT value.
+NOTE: Cloudformation does not cleanly cleanup on failures, so may need to clean up cfn stacks in subaccounts on failures, such as due to erroneous TRUST_ACCOUNT value.